Sephadeus/READMEgenerator/README.md

  ## Description

 This application generates a README.md file using user input from the command line.
+It uses Node.js v16 and Inquirer V8.2.4.

 - What was our motivation?